kingsor/HugoEdoDev/content/english/post/2015-12-06-restoring-factory-settings-on-android-device.md

 ---
-date: "2015-12-06T00:00:00Z"
+date: "2015-12-06"
-description: I was looking for restoring my old Samsung Galaxy S2 for using it as a test machine and here is how I made.
+summary: I was looking for restoring my old Samsung Galaxy S2 for using it as a test machine and here is how I made.
+categories:
+- developer
 tags:
 - mobile
 - android
-- developer
 - configuration
 title: Restoring Factory Settings on Android Device
 ---